 The Best Project Management Tools and Their Features

-Top project management software programs provide users with a range of preset project templates that cater to teams in different industries, as well as tools to build their own from scratch if necessary.
+Top project management software programs give users a range of preset templates that cater to teams in different industries, as well as tools to build their own from scratch, if needed.
 Starting from $8 per user, per month, monday.com has a wide range of templates for marketing, sales, HR, CRM, design, education, and construction projects.

-Almost all major providers offer features to help manage team workflows too, including resource and budget management tools, as well as automation builders that can automate repetitive administrative duties such as notifying your team members when tasks are finished.
-Teamwork, which has plans starting from just $5.99 per user, per month, has a really easy-to-use text-based automation builder.
+Almost all major providers offer features to help manage team workflows too: resource management, budget management, and automation builders to handle repetitive administrative duties like notifying team members when tasks are finished.
+Teamwork, which has plans starting from just $5.99 per user, per month, has an easy text-based automation builder.

 Most top providers offer a simple “Table” or “List” view, along with a Gantt chart, Kanban board, and spreadsheet-style view.
 ClickUp provides more than 15 different ways to view a project while Trello sticks to a more basic Kanban and table approach without all the bells and whistles.